 The Universe Was Made for Humans

-The lambda crops up in another one of our controversial theories of the universe.
+The lambda crops up in another one of our controversial theories that give an unconventional explanation of the origin of our universe.
 Our planet is in what is called the Goldilocks habitable zone.
 But could our universe also be in this zone as well?
 Called the Anthropic Principle, this theory suggests that the perfect conditions in the universe are specifically designed to support human life.

 For example, if the lambda had been too big, the universe would have destroyed itself shortly after the Big Bang.
 However, the lambda is extremely small.
 As such, only intelligent beings, i.e. humans, can observe it and appreciate it for what it is.
 In other words, our universe must be made for those that have the intelligence to observe it.